HPU | Office of Sponsored Projects (OSP)

 Office of Sponsored Projects (OSP)

-The staff of the Office of Sponsored Projects (OSP) facilitates the federal grants and contracts workflow for faculty members and staff here at HPU.
+The staff of OSP aims to support the federal grants and contracts workflow for faculty members and staff here at HPU.

 OSP plays a crucial role in facilitating the acquisition of external funding for various purposes, including research, equipment acquisition, professional and program development, and service projects.